njkleiner/urls/README.md

 Type: `string`

-The path segment appended to `path`.
+The path segment appended to `base`.

 ## Contributing